The Journey

 Lead people toward shared vision.

-Drive the work until it becomes something that holds up in the world.
+Drive the work until it becomes something durable in the world.

 That is the journey.